leobard/timelapse-prepare-and-run-ffmpeg.sh/README.md

 # timelapse-prepare-and-run-ffmpeg.sh
-This bash script makes a time lapse video and according subtitle file with timestamps based on date-named JPG files using ffmpeg.
+This bash script makes a 25 fps time lapse video and according subtitle file with timestamps based on date-named JPG files using ffmpeg.
 Input is the current directory, all JPG files are processed in order of filename alphabetically.
 It does not have any input parameters.
-Output are
-- two mp4 video files: video.mp4 in original resolution and video1080.mp4 scaled to 1080pixel vertical
-- one subtitle file containing time for each frame: subtitles.srt

 ```yaml